• Products

 Product data types in scope and not in scope

-The following table lists the product data types that are in scope for the EAP, as well as the product data types that won’t be included in the EAP.
+The following table lists the product data types that are currently supported, as well as the product data types that aren’t supported.

 All products